- February 19, 2014

 Hexcells is an ambient logic puzzle game similar to Minesweeper, set on a grid of hexagonal cells.
 Players uncover cells while following number clues to deduce which ones are filled with color or need to be eliminated.
 The game features a soothing soundtrack and gradually increasing difficulty across multiple levels, providing a relaxing and challenging experience.

-- Engaging and fun puzzle game that combines elements of Minesweeper and Picross.
+- Hexcells is a fun and relaxing puzzle game that combines elements of Minesweeper and Sudoku, with no guessing required.

 “The soundtrack is fantastic, the visuals are effective, and there's some nice quality of life options.”